Jagdish-Padhi/RPS-Game/README.md

-# Stone Paper Scissors Game
+# 🌟Stone Paper Scissors Game🌟

 😊Welcome to the **Stone Paper Scissors** game, a simple and fun implementation of the classic hand game using JavaScript, HTML, and CSS!